raspberrypilearning/microbit-game-controller/worksheet.md

 # BBC micro:bit game controller

-In this resource, you'll use a micro:bit as a game controller in Scratch, and help take back control of the Galaxy
+In this resource, you'll use a micro:bit as a game controller in Scratch, and help regain control of the galaxy!

 ## Setting up the micro:bit

-If you are unfamiliar with using the micro:bit, MicroPython and the Raspberry Pi, you might want to take a look at the [Getting Started with the micro:bit](https://www.raspberrypi.org/learning/getting-started-with-microbits) resource.
+If you are unfamiliar with using the micro:bit, MicroPython, and the Raspberry Pi, you might want to take a look at the [Getting Started with the micro:bit](https://www.raspberrypi.org/learning/getting-started-with-microbits) resource.

-Also make sure you have the python3 scratch library and mu installed, as detailed in the [software setup guide](software.md)
+Also make sure you have the Python 3 Scratch library and mu installed, as detailed in the [software setup guide](software.md)

 ## Finding the USB port

-For the micro:bit to be able to communicate with Scratch, you need to know what how the micro:bit is connected to the Raspberry Pi.
+For the micro:bit to be able to communicate with Scratch, you need to know how the micro:bit is connected to the Raspberry Pi.

-1. With the micro:bit **disconnected from the Raspberry Pi, open up LXTerminal and type the following:
+1. With the micro:bit **disconnected** from the Raspberry Pi, open up LXTerminal and type the following:

     ```bash
 	ls /dev/ttyA*
     ```

-1. Then plug in your micro:bit via the USB cable and type the command again.
+1. Plug your micro:bit in via the USB cable and type the command again.

     ```bash
 	ls /dev/ttyA*
     ```

-1. There should be a new entry in the output.
-Probably something like `dev/ttyACM1`

-1. You need to note this down.
+1. There should be a new entry in the output, probably something like `dev/ttyACM1`.
+You need to note this down.

 ## Setting up the Python file